How Virtual Reality is tackling unconscious bias

 Virtual reality (VR) has taken the gaming world by storm.
 The technology brings virtual environments to life by placing a user inside a simulated experience.
 Many people now own VR headsets so they can enjoy VR experiences at home.
-But could VR also have a role to play in the business world?
+But could VR also be an effective way to change behaviour at work?

 What is unconscious bias?